HardeepAsrani/latte-pro/README.md

-# Latte #
+# Latte Pro #
-Latte is a one-page parallax WordPress theme for developers, designers & freelancers, to showcase their profile and portfolio.
+Latte Pro is a one-page parallax WordPress theme for developers, designers & freelancers, to showcase their profile and portfolio.
 It comes with many options, including services section, portfolio, maps, contact form, testimonials, pricing tables, and more.
 Plus, it’s easy to customize!
 You don’t need a page builder or a drag & drop editor.
 Every thing can be customized straight from the WordPress Customizer.

 # Installation #
 1. After downloading the zip file, go to Appearance > Themes and click on the *Install Themes* tab.